Help in Tunbridge Wells78 services found

 Family Matters – Rape and Sexual Abuse Support Services

 - Independent Sexual Violence Advisors (ISVAs) for both children and adults to support rape and sexual assault victims to come to terms with the aftermath of their assault.
-ISVAs are specifically trainined to look after teh victims needs and to ensure that they receive care and understanding.
-An initial needs assessment is completed to identify the support required.
+ISVAs are specifically trained to look after the victims needs and to ensure that they receive care, understanding and know their rights and entitlements.
+An initial Risk and Needs assessment is completed to identify the support required and onward referrals made if applicable and signposting information given.
 Information, help and support can be provided even if you have not reported to the police.
 Assistance is offered to help you through the criminal justice system, from reporting to police through to trial at court.

 Protection Against Stalking